AndrosDe/kitcheninstallation-buelau/README.md

 - the gallery site will take time to load since there are a lot of pictures this is to be excepted.
 Lowering the resolution would cause the quality of the pictures to deteriorate too much.
 - Using the "Send" button on the form will open a new Website claiming that it would be unsafe and request more to cancel or sent again.
 No Email seems to be sent to the Email Address though.
 As the preferred contact is phone (visible in the footer) and the email visible above the for as alternative means to get in contact with the company.
+- This site is for a german company, hence the layout and style it focused to fit german words.
+This can cause some odd styling in other languages with sorter words/sentences.

 <hr>